loalon/gbcrawler/README.md

 The last Flat File release 220.0 has a set of features that is different from the feature table in INSDC.
 The release indicates "Any discrepancy between the abbreviated feature table description of these release notes and the complete documentation on the Web should be resolved in favor of the version at the above URL."

-At this moment until a large batch of GenBank files can be tested, both sets of features will be used.
+At the moment, both sets of features will be used to parse the GenBank files, until a large batch of GenBank files can be tested and check how many files uses the "non-standard" features

-## Future
+## Future features

   * export to FASTA
   * check features for mandatory qualifiers